VincePuc99/ArloUSB-AnyRPi/README.md

 All clips are stored in `/share/arlo`.
 You need to access this folder to expose them on your preferred service.

+After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.
+Upon reboot, check the connection to the base in Arlo Secure App.

 ## Files

 - `Arlo-Usb-Start.sh`: Main script to start the setup process.